F-1 Regulations & Maintaining Your F-1 Status

 Reduced Course Load

-F-1 students must have approval in advance and in writing from a DSO before they become a part-time student.
 To request a reduced course load, please complete the form below and bring it, along with any required documentation to OIE.
-Students requesting a reduced course load should meet with their OIE advisor to discuss their situation.
-Students in their last semester of study are not required to meet with their OIE advisor.
+Students requesting a reduced course load, other than students requesting an RCL for their last semester, are strongly encouraged to meet with OIE to discuss their situation before submitting and RCL request.

 Back to top